-Collection of firewood from the roadside is prohibited unless a roadside firewood collection
+Collection of firewood from the roadside is prohibited unless a roadside firewood collection Collecting Firewood from Roadside A person must not, without a permit, collect any wood from a roadside.

 - Residents may apply for up to five (5) permits each calendar year - Roadside firewood collection permits are only available to owners or occupiers of residential property located within the Yarriambiack municipal boundary.